This is Our

 Will I have to quarantine after I am fully vaccinated?

 People who are fully vaccinated (two weeks after their second dose) and do not have any symptoms, do not need to quarantine after travel or exposure to someone with a suspected or confirmed case of COVID-19.
-These individuals should still be tested in accordance with YKHC guidelines.

 Can people still spread COVID-19 after they have been vaccinated?